meltano/cloud-docs/docs/onboarding.md

 If your project does not yet have schedules defined - for instance, if you are running workloads via an external orchestrator - you'll want to create new schedules for use by Meltano Cloud.

+Schedules should be specified in UTC if providing a cron expression.

 ## Onboarding Steps

 ### Step 1: Submit Project Onboarding Information